 - Reducing tax rates

 All of these options seek to drive aggregate demand.
-When aggregate demand increases, the business will respond by increasing production.
+When aggregate demand increases, businesses respond by increasing production.
 They then order capital goods and recruit new workers.
-As a result, real GDP grows stronger and unemployment falls.
+As a result, real GDP grows stronger, and unemployment falls.